Nicolaus-Daniel/MARCEUSE-XMD2/README.md

-### 🤖 MARCEUSE-XMD v1.0
+### 🤖 MARCEUSE-XMD2❤️

-**MARCEUSE-XMD** is a powerful multi-device WhatsApp bot built using the [Baileys](https://github.com/WhiskeySockets/Baileys) library.
+**MARCEUSE-XMD2❤️** is a powerful multi-device WhatsApp bot built using the [Baileys](https://github.com/WhiskeySockets/Baileys) library.
 It helps group admins manage members, automate tasks, and enhance engagement with fun and useful features.

 <div align="center">
   <a href="https://git.io/typing-svg">